 Many people have just never given this issue much thought, and so they may be excited to learn that the plain reading of Scripture can be trusted.
 We have found that the people who try to reinterpret the plain words of the text are ultimately allowing some idea from outside of Scripture to determine their interpretation of God's Word.
 In this case, it is the acceptance of the billions of years based on the unbiblical philosophy of uniformitarianism, which is the idea that the past can only be understood in terms of present processes and rates.
 This places man's ideas above Scripture.
 We should never allow the ever-changing opinions of fallible men override the never-changing, plain words of the infallible God.

 Finally, it does not take a long time for rock layers to form.
-Check out our article Rock Layers Folded, Not Fractured.
+Check out our article Folded Rock Layers.

 May God bless you in your efforts to gently share the truth of His Word with your grandfather.